businessdatasolutions/haidy/README.md

 ### Path Handling

-Two JavaScript files handle paths correctly for GitHub Pages:
+A single JavaScript file handles all path management for GitHub Pages:

-1. `js/base-url.js`: Determines the base URL based on the deployment environment
-2. `js/fix-paths.js`: Updates all internal links, image paths, and metadata to include the repository name
+`js/site-paths.js`: Handles base URL detection and updates all paths, links, and metadata to ensure proper functionality in the GitHub Pages environment

 ## Development